llopis/amstrad-diagnostics/README.md

 Finally it does some checks on the system ROMs to make sure they match known ROMs and they're not corrupted.
 It also detects the CRTC type.

+# Support and Development
+Come join the Discord server https://discord.gg/ETcCh6J﻿ and look for the amstrad-diagnostics channel.

 # Credits

 Project created and maintained by Noel Llopis.
-Some code and support by: Brendan Alford, Gérald Vincent, Kevin Thacker, Rhino, KaosOverride, Spirax.
+Many people contributed code and ideas to this project: Brendan Alford, Gérald Vincent, Kevin Thacker, Rhino, KaosOverride, Spirax.